newcat/LedMusic2/Roadmap.md

 - Improve general connection positioning
 - Complete UI rework using dark controls
 - Fix double conversion bug in number options
+- Include material icons in bundle so no internet connection is required at all
+- Fix "Mix Color" node

+## Bugs
+- Add Scene.
+Create Output Node in new scene.
+- Add a second output node in the default scene.